 If They Failed to Keep You Safe, We Won't

-Seat belts are a major component of staying safe in the case of an auto accident, but when they fail to do their job the resulting injuries can be life changing.
+Seat belts are a major component of staying safe in the case of an auto accident, but when they fail to do their job the resulting injuries can be life-changing.
 If you’ve recently experienced an accident in which your seat belt failed to keep you safe, you might be hesitant to trust anyone else with your pain and suffering.
-A respected auto accident attorney, Justin Weinstein and his compassionate team at Weinstein Legal are here to help victims that have suffered at the hands of other’s negligence.
+Our respected auto accident attorneys, at Weinstein Legal, are here to help victims that have suffered at the hands of other’s negligence.

 Why Seat Belts Can Be Dangerous

 Seat belts are specifically constructed to withstand the force of a human body pressing against it.
 They’re made of a thick material known as “webbing,” which is also used to create safety harnesses and parachute straps.
 Each seat belt has a spool mounted inside of the vehicle which allows the seat belt to retract and expand freely.
 These spools are constructed with a locking mechanism that prevents the seat belt from unspooling when it is pulled quickly – hence why you feel a tug on your seat belt when you decelerate rapidly.

 For this reason, being constricted by a seat belt in the case of an accident can cause serious injury.
 Seat belts are meant to reduce the impact of collisions by restraining occupants to their seats.
 The belt tightens immediately on impact, compressing the individual wearing it.

 Therefore, while seat belts are intended to keep you safe, there are times when seat belt use can contribute to injuries during a car accident.

 Secondary Injuries Caused by Seat Belts